ASmallSquishySquid/KirkwoodGaps/README.md

 #### Kill Prey Interact Strategy:
 This interaction strategy causes the ball to kill all prey that it interacts with.
 #### Color Update Strategy:
-This update strategy flashes the color of prey balls orange, predators purple, scavengers green, and leaves everything else the same.
-It can be toggled on or off.
+This update strategy flashes the color of prey balls orange, predators purple, party balls every color, and leaves everything else the same.
+#### Color Update Config Algo:
+Does the same thing as Color Update Strategy, plus it can be toggled on or off.
 #### Physics Config Algo:
 This config algo sets up DefaultBalls to be planets with a gravitation pull, and everything else to be elastically bouncing balls.
+#### Same Type Criteria Strategy:
+This criteria has the ball interact a ball that it is touching that is also of the same type.
 #### Same Type Config Algo:
 This config algo takes in a provided criteria strategy (provided in the pop-up dialog box), and gives the ball a criteria strategy combining the provided one with the additional check that the other ball is of the same type.

+### Unexpected but correct behavior:
+Because we are now returning ABallConfigAlgos when loading in new strategies, strategies with fields now all share the same values in those fields.
+This is because we are creating the strategies when we first load them in, and their field values are now shared between all the balls with the same strategy instance.
+This is unexpected but makes sense, as we want all balls with the same configuration algorithms to share the same instance so that the control panels can update them all.
+The balls sharing all the other strategies is a side effective of this implementation.